altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 This approach is popular when your serialization format is something like JSON,
 - where renames can not be performed automatically by the serializer.
-- You can do these kinds of “promotions” either manually
+- You can do these kinds of "promotions" either manually
 - (as shown in the example below)
 - or using a library like Stamina which helps to create those V1->V2->V3->...->Vn promotion chains without much boilerplate.